jmonlong/manu-vggafannot/analysis/visualization/README.md

 ![](edited_tubemap/hprc.calls.reads.het_ins.svg)

-### Known variants from the GWAS catalog and GTEx's eQTLs
+### Known variants from the GWAS Catalog and GTEx's eQTLs

 Using:

 1. `hprc-v1.1-mc-grch38.gbz` as *graph*
 1. `hprc-v1.1-mc-grch38.gbz` as *haplotype*
 2. `gwasCatalog.hprc-v1.1-mc-grch38.sorted.gaf.gz` as *reads*.
-These are variants from the GWAS catalog porjected into the pangenome, produced and described in [`../variants`](../variants).
+These are variants from the GWAS Catalog porjected into the pangenome, produced and described in [`../variants`](../variants).
 2. `eQTLs.gaf.gz` as *reads*.
 These are expression QTLs from GTEx projected into the pangenome, produced and described in [`../variants`](../variants).

 ![](edited_tubemap/rs806109.gwas.eqtls.svg)